We sit down with Chef David Chang and learn about his passion and his new venue in Las Vegas at the Cosmopolitan Resort and Casino.

 EH: How long where you eyeballing Las Vegas for this venue and are you elated to finally be opened?

 DC: We have been looking at Las Vegas since the economic collapse in 2009.
-It has been a long time with working with the Casinos.
+If you take the housing market as a reference in this context, you can notice how there are many real estate agents these days that are helping individuals find their perfect housing here (check out We Buy Houses Las Vegas here as an example).
+Now, it has been a long time with working with the Casinos.
 Many people have misconceptions about casinos being outdated, but that couldn’t be further from the truth.
-Casinos are fully embracing new technology and the modern age, and you can even find a bitcoin live casino because they are so up-to-date with current trends.
+Casinos are fully embracing new technology and the modern age.
+Whosoever thinks that casinos (be it the traditional ones or the ones on the Internet) do not have anything exciting to offer besides Casino Rewards $1 deposit bonuses, might be mistaken.
+In today’s world, both land-based and web-based casinos have adapted to several technological changes that can definitely amaze the players, both beginners and professionals.
+For instance, many people might not have heard about a casino that deals in bitcoins.
+But to their surprise, they can find a bitcoin live casino because they are so up-to-date with current trends.
 This why casinos are a great place to launch a new restaurant as well.
 I feel like Goldilocks following the breadcrumbs, until we found the right fit here at the Cosmopolitan.

 EH: I have read that Momofuku is a “hype-generating, buzz magnet” is that how you would describe the venue?